na86421/override-pydantic-settings/README.md

 Features
 ========

-You can easily override the setting value by simply applying a decorator to the test function.
+You can easily override the setting value by applying a decorator to the test function.
 Also, when the test function is finished, the settings are automatically rolled back.

 That's all.